Maïa Mazzara: 2020–21 season

 Mazzara was scheduled to make her Grand Prix debut at the 2020 Internationaux de France, but the event was cancelled as a result of the COVID-19 pandemic.
 She instead opened her season in early November in Minsk at the 2020 Winter Star where she placed fifth in the short program and third in the free skate to win the bronze medal overall.
 In February, she won her second straight silver medal at Nationals.
 Mazzara was part of the French team for the 2021 World Team Trophy, where she finished eleventh in both segments while Team France finished fifth.

 2021–22 season

 Mazzara began the season at the 2021 CS Lombardia Trophy, where she finished fourteenth, four ordinals, and fourteen points below fellow Frenchwoman Léa Serna.
 As a result, Serna was substituted for Mazzara as France's entry at the 2021 CS Nebelhorn Trophy, the Olympic qualifier.
 She went on to finish sixth at the 2021 CS Golden Spin of Zagreb, fourth at the French championships, and sixth at the International Challenge Cup.

 2022–23 season

 After finishing seventh at the 2022 CS Nepela Memorial, Mazzara was at last able to make her Grand Prix debut with a twelfth-place result at the 2022 Grand Prix de France.
+She later came twenty-second at the 2022 CS Warsaw Cup, and was assigned to represent France at the 2023 Winter World University Games.
+She was eighteenth there.

+2023–24 season

+Mazzara began the season by winning bronze at the 2023 Master's de Patinage.
+She made one appearance on the Challenger circuit early in the season, finishing nineteenth at the 2023 CS Budapest Trophy.
+She was then eleventh at the 2023 Grand Prix de France.

+Mazzara finished the season with a twenty-seventh place finish at the 2023 CS Warsaw Cup.

+2024–25 season

+Mazzara started the season by finishing fourteenth at the 2024 CS Lombardia Trophy.